michaelcloran/michael-cloran/README.md

 I have to give a shoutout to the link below as it thought me howto do the Goto Top: https://discourse.devontechnologies.com/t/floating-back-to-top-button-in-markdown-documents/71696

+I also used for a hidden label on the nav-bar for accessability: https://medium.com/web-accessibility-tips-tricks-and-techniques-for/web-accessibility-tip-visually-hidden-text-for-screen-readers-a52d954d9711

 <br>
 <hr>